dimagi/commcare-cloud/docs/system-overview.md

 as well as a password that can be used to `sudo` or become any other user via `su`.

 Each individual user also has the ability to run a small number of `sudo` commands without a password.
-Notably, they can run `sudo -u cchq bash` or `sudo -u ansible bash` to become the `cchq` or `ansible` user.
+Notably, they can run `sudo -u cchq bash` to become the `cchq` user.
 This is merely a convenience, and useful when logging in to troubleshoot.

 ### Encrypted Drive